FelixBrgm/malloc/README.md

 - [X] alignment
 - [X] protect against malloc ver max ram or so u know

+- [ ] make functions static so that they can't be accessed from outside of malloc
 - [ ] write visualizer that works well

 - [ ] sorted zones for "quick" access